 - Live tracking

 By Nick Morgan, a nutritionist and a British Association of Sport & Exercise Sciences (BASES) accredited physiologist.
 Nick has been working with both elite and amateur athletes for over 10 years, from a range of sports including endurance events.
-Nick is owner of a nutrition education company, A Word on Nutrition and also consults into the sports nutrition industry on new product development.
+Nick is owner of a nutrition education company and also consults into the sports nutrition industry on new product development.
 Nick can be found on Twitter at the handle @awoNutrition

 Your muscles store a limited amount of energy that keeps you working hard for around 90 minutes.
 Therefore, when training runs are longer than 90 minutes, you need to think about planning your nutrition and fluid intake.
 Carbohydrate is your muscles preferred energy source.
 It is therefore vital that a large part of your diet involves carbohydrates.
 This doesn’t mean you have a free license to eat as much chocolate, cakes, crisps and pizza as you like, but it does mean you can afford to eat more than your average sedentary person!

 Although it can be daunting, race-day can run smoothly if you put together a well-rehearsed nutrition strategy.
 As ever, there are some key areas that can make a big difference.